Language development resources

 If you are concerned whether your child might have a language delay, the American Speech and Hearing Association (ASHA) can help.
 On their website you will find many helpful resources, including developmental charts that can guide your understanding.

 If you or your pediatrician suspects a language delay, you may be referred to a speech-language pathologist for an evaluation.
-If your child does have a language delay or you just want to boost your child’s language skills, here are some quick and easy ideas to help increase a child’s oral language.
+It is critical that intervention occurs early and if you have any concerns in this area, please seek out a qualified speech-language pathologist.
+In the meantime, if your child does have a language delay or you just want to boost your child’s language skills, here are some quick and easy ideas to help increase a child’s oral language.

 Apps/Websites for Language

 The best way to foster language development is by talking and reading to children.
+No app can replace or even come close to human interaction.
 However, there are some good online resources out there for additional language growth, especially for preschool or school-aged children who need extra support.
 These websites and apps have been helpful for me in my practice and with my own children.
+We want the time spent on these devices to be as educational as possible so here are a few possibilities.

 Khan Academy Kids is great for reading, but it’s also wonderful for language development.
 It’s a well-designed app that exposes kids to lots of great language concepts.